 Greg is the founder of K Financial LLC.
 He has spent nearly two decades in the financial world, and is a CERTIFIED FINANCIAL PLANNER™ professional.
 In addition to retirement preparation, Greg continues to work with his clients throughout their retirement in order to help them truly enjoy their golden years.
 His areas of focus include, Social Security Planning, Estate Planning, Long-Term Care Planning, Tax Planning, and Healthcare Costs in retirement.
 He is also a National Social Security Advisor Certificate Holder*.
 Greg is a graduate of Syracuse University.

 Jill has been working in the insurance industry for eight years.
 She has held her Life, Health and Fixed Annuities license in Pennsylvania since 2013.
 Her main role at K Financial is managing the operational aspects of the company, but she also specializes in assisting clients with healthcare, pre-retirement, through the state exchange.
-Jill graduated with her Masters Degree from California University of Pennsylvania and also volunteers as a Certified Mediator.
+Jill graduated with her Masters Degree from California University of Pennsylvania and also volunteers as a Certified Mediator, specializing in Elder Issues.